pajouheshgar/Pajouheshgar.github.io/src/blog/posts/pandora-artificial-life.md

 This is much harder to achieve in a grid-based (Eulerian) system, because a grid cell has no persistent identity: what it "is" changes every timestep as new values flow through it.[^euler_lagr]

 [^euler_lagr]: This distinction matters for a subtle reason in the math.
 In single-species Particle Lenia, the U-field is ambiguous — it can be read as either the field that a particle *creates* around itself, or as the particle's *sensitivity* to nearby density.
 Both interpretations give identical dynamics when there is only one species.
 In a multi-species system, we must be explicit: **U is the field a particle creates around itself**.
 A particle of species A creates a field shaped by A's kernel parameters; a particle of species B senses that field with B's own growth function.

+## Motivation: A State for Every Particle

+Species take the Lagrangian idea one step, but they are *static*: a particle is born a member of species 3 and stays that way forever.
+Everything else about how two particles interact is determined by their distance alone.
+Real cells are not like this — two cells of the same type can behave very differently depending on their internal chemical state, and that state itself changes in response to the neighborhood.

+Pandora's stateful model pushes the same Lagrangian logic further: alongside its position and species, each particle carries a **state vector** $\mathbf{s}_i$ — a $D$-dimensional unit vector that evolves continuously over time.
+The state acts as a *soft, dynamic identity*: how strongly particle $j$ affects particle $i$ depends on how aligned their states are.
+Particles with similar states see each other at full strength; particles with orthogonal or opposing states are mutually invisible, even when they sit right next to each other.

+The purpose of adding state is to **increase the variety and number of patterns and behaviors that can arise in the system**.
+In stateless Particle Lenia, two particles at the same distance always interact identically, which bounds how much structure the system can express.
+With state, the *effective* interaction network is itself a dynamical variable: groups of particles can differentiate, couple, and decouple over time, and the same spatial configuration can support many different behaviors depending on the state configuration living on top of it.
+You can think of $\mathbf{s}$ as a continuous, dynamic generalization of species — instead of $M$ discrete types fixed at initialization, there is a continuum of possible identities on the unit sphere, and the dynamics decide which identities form and persist.

 ## Motivation: The Scaling Question